It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 No private jets, even if they're paying.

-If you think of these folks, like the Chinese mandarins of old, with their ruling elite power.
+If you think of these folks like the Chinese Mandarins of old with their ruling elite power, they take their private jets to wherever they need to go.

-I think they need to go through security like you and I. And I remember the comment when that Nancy Pelosi made that it's just not secure for her.
+And I remember the comment that Nancy Pelosi made that it's just not secure for her.

 Well, if it's not secure for her, then why the heck is it secure for me when I go on a commercial airliner?

-We're told to watch our thermostats.
+We are told to watch our thermostats.

-You're told to clip your coupons, don't go to Las Vegas.
+You're told to clip your coupons.

-Buy yesterday's stale bread, maybe you can have an austerity program on that.
+You can have an austerity program on that.

-Make your vacations close to home, don't travel too far.
+Make your vacations close to home.

-Never fly, is what they would like you to do.
+Never fly is what they would like you to do.

 They will assault your money, your own personal health care.